argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 Well, if you’ve been with us in the OT class so far, you know that this covenant model is one of the major ways that God chose to deal with his people.
 We’ve seen how God covenanted with Abraham to make his descendants a great nation, with Yahweh reigning and ruling over them in Canaan.
 Then, in Exodus, we saw the obligations Abraham’s descendants were bound to in a new covenant: the Ten Commandments and laws in Exodus 20-24.
 This covenant, called the Mosaic Covenant, was a gracious step forward in God’s redemptive plan -- it made the people into a nation, revealed God’s holy character through his law, and established the sacrificial system that prepared the way for Christ’s atonement on the cross.[^2]  But it also formally placed an obligation on the nation of Israel: to be holy as God is holy, with the curse of death if they fell short.

 It’s this Mosaic Covenant that’s being expounded and ratified here in Deuteronomy.
-In fact, turn to the back page of your handout and you’ll see that the whole book of Deuteronomy follows the format of a covenant document commonly used in the ancient Near-East.
+In fact, if you look at the outline of Deuteronomy in your handout and you’ll see that the whole book of Deuteronomy follows the format of a covenant document commonly used in the ancient Near-East.
 We begin with a historical prologue in chapters 1-4, where Moses in his first speech recounts God’s past faithfulness to the people.
 Then, the heart of the book is Moses’ second speech.
 That’s where he details the covenant stipulations that bind the people.
 First, general commands in chapters 5-11 about their exclusive relationship to God.
 Then, specific commands in chapters 12-26 about how to operate as God’s people in the land.
 In Moses’ third speech, he explains the blessings and curses that will result if the people are faithful or unfaithful to the covenant.
 The conclusion of the book gives a window into Israel’s future as the covenant people of God.
-For the rest of our class today, we’ll walk through this covenant document section by section.
+For the rest of our time in Deuteronomy, we’ll walk through this covenant document section by section.

 [Questions]